Bulletproof Handyman

 Your Next Steps to Operating Legally in Lowell

-2. Step 2: Register for Arkansas tax accounts as needed (DFA sales tax permit if applicable; employer accounts if hiring).
+2. Step 2: Register for any needed Arkansas tax accounts with DFA (sales tax if applicable; withholding if you hire employees).

 Research generated by AI.
 Verify all requirements with your local licensing authority before making business decisions.